TarunBapat/React-interview-prep-guide/readme.md

 node js is c++ application with v8(dependency) embedded in it.
-It is a server side language nodejs has eventloop also as a dependency javascript is a single threaded langauge so when it encounters any async operation as setTimeout,setInterval it pushes it to a event loop and continue to a next set of taks in the meantime eventloop processes the set of tasks it has and ones the javascript finishes the execution of other tasks it executes the event loop
+It is a server side language nodejs has eventloop also as a dependency javascript is a single threaded langauge so when it encounters any async operation as setTimeout,setInterval it pushes it to a event loop and continue to a next set of tasks in the meantime eventloop processes the set of tasks it has and ones the javascript finishes the execution of other tasks it executes the event loop

 # Blocking event loop